David Marshall (Singaporean politician): Constitutional crisis

-Following the management of the riots, Marshall felt that his government was inadequate and lacked efficiency.
-His ministers were often overworked and he also neglected his second portfolio as commerce and industry minister.
-Thus, in July 1955, with the arrival of the new governor Robert Black who replaced Nicoll, Marshall spoke at the ceremonial address his want for the Rendel Constitution to be edited.
-Marshall stated this to Black in a letter on 11 July, that the Constitution allowed him to create nine new junior ministers, but he was to appoint four first and the rest later.
-In response, Black allowed him only two junior ministers, leading Marshall to call this issue of "grave constitutional importance", as the governor did not acknowledge the opinion of the Council of Ministers and displayed the Constitution as allowing the governor to ignore the chief minister's suggestions.
+Following the management of riots, Marshall felt that his government was inadequate and lacked efficiency.
+His ministers were often overworked and he neglected his second portfolio as commerce and industry minister.
+Thus, in July 1955, with the arrival of the new governor Robert Black, Marshall spoke at the ceremonial address his want for the Rendel Constitution to be edited.
+Marshall wrote to Black that the constitution allowed him to create nine new junior ministers, and that he wanted to appoint four first and the rest later.
+In response, Black allowed him only two junior ministers, leading Marshall to call this issue of "grave constitutional importance", as the governor did not acknowledge the opinion of the cabinet and displayed the constitution as allowing the governor to ignore the chief minister's suggestions.

 Marshall was asked to hold off on his resignation until the arrival of Alan Lennox-Boyd (pictured).

-After the rejection from the governor, Marshall threatened to resign from the chief ministership due to the issues with the Constitution, mainly Section 32 which stated that "the governor after consultation with the chief minister may from among elected members in the Assembly appoint Assistant Ministers to assist ministers in the discharge of their duties and functions."
-Marshall believed that this allowed him full control of his cabinet appointments, while Black disagreed, as that view would insist that Singapore was a self-governing state.
-However, his resignation brought along alarm from Singapore and the British, due to the hasty elections that would have to be held in response to the supposed constitutional crisis.
-Black then requested that Secretary of State for the Colonies Alan Lennox-Boyd visit Singapore while on his Eastern tour in August, and asked Marshall to postpone his resignation till Lennox-Boyd's arrival.
+After Black's rejection, Marshall threatened to resign due to the issues with the constitution, mainly Section 32 which stated that "the governor after consultation with the chief minister may from among elected members in the Assembly appoint Assistant Ministers to assist ministers in the discharge of their duties and functions."
+Marshall believed that this allowed him full control of his cabinet appointments, while Black disagreed, as that view suggested that Singapore was a self-governing state.
+However, his resignation brought along alarm from Singapore and the British, due to the hasty elections that would have to be held.
+Black then requested that Secretary of State for the Colonies Alan Lennox-Boyd visit Singapore while on his Eastern tour in August and asked Marshall to postpone his resignation till Lennox-Boyd's arrival.